 Whether you're strapped for time or are trying to give your tired strands a break, washing your hair less can be beneficial for many reasons.
 But finding a way to extend the life of each shampoo session without ending up with a greasy mane is easier said than done.

-Here at Shop TODAY, we're determined to treat our hair a bit more kindly this year, so we sought the help of a few top hairstylists to find out what products we need in our beauty arsenal in order to keep our locks looking lovely between washes.
+Don't know where to start?
+We sought the help of a few top hairstylists to find out what products we need in our beauty arsenal in order to keep our locks looking lovely between washes.
 These are the 12 hair solutions they couldn't wait to tell us about.

 Shampoos and conditioners

 Not sure if shampooing your hair less is worth it?
 Consider this advice from Elizabeth Hickman, professional hairstylist and VaultBeauty member: "When you wash your hair, you remove the oils that your body creates to strengthen and moisturize it.
 Washing less allows those oils to heal your hair quicker and can strengthen and make your hair grow faster."